EriconT/watch-collection/README.md

 A minimalist, serverless Progressive Web App (PWA) designed to track and visualize a personal watch collection.
 The app uses Google Sheets as a backend database, allowing for easy updates without touching a line of code.

-(You can replace this link with a screenshot of your actual app later) ✨ Features
+✨ Features

     Google Sheets Backend: Add, remove, or edit watches using a standard spreadsheet.